Board of Directors

 The Administrative Executive Director reports to the Board of Directors and has programmatic and operational responsibility for the Association.
 The Administrative Executive Director works closely with the Board of Directors to ensure the organization’s consistent achievement of its mission, program, and financial objectives.

-Liisi Esse (PhD, University of Tartu) serves as AABS AED while she continues her role as Associate Curator for Estonian and Baltic Studies at Stanford University Libraries where she has worked since 2013.
+As her day job, Liisi works as Curator for Estonian and Baltic Studies at Stanford University Libraries.
 As Curator, her main responsibility is to develop Stanford’s collection of Estonian, Latvian, Lithuanian, and Finnish material in all formats, including books, periodicals, manuscripts, and electronic resources.
-Liisi also runs various Baltic projects, including digitization projects, and organizes Baltic events and exhibits at Stanford.
+Liisi also runs various Baltic programming and projects, including digitization projects, and organizes Baltic events and exhibits at Stanford.

 Executive Officer-at-Large